Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 ## Testing communication

-Check that you can communicate with the SZP, by sending
+Check that you can communicate with the SZP by sending

-`M115 B120`
+`M122 B120`

 The status of the accelerometer and Inductive probe is listed at the end of the report.